Download Breakout Session Overviews | Download Schedule of Breakout Sessions | View Conference Schedule

 A rare-disease patient engagement framework is proposed to meaningfully collect patient input and experience to build upon real-world evidence, compensate for evidence uncertainties, and, ultimately, support decision-makers in their funding procedures.
 309

-Presenter: Nahya Awada, MSCR, CCRP, Research Project Manager, Ottawa Hospital Research Institute
+Presenter: Nahya Awada, MSCR, CCRP, Senior Research Program Manager, Calian Health

-Mr. Young will discuss reasons for reduced trial partiipation among diverse population.
+Mr. Young will discuss reasons for reduced trial participation among diverse population.
 He will also outline mechanisms/strategies to increase clinical trial participation among minority ethnic participants.
 313

 Presenter: Michael Young, Co-Founder, Lindus Health